reichlab/variant-nowcast-hub/README.md

 ### Repository structure

-Hubervse-based modeling hubs have the following directory structure.
+Hubverse-based modeling hubs have the following directory structure.
 Of these, only `hub-config/tasks.json`, `model-metadata`, and `model-output` are relevant to modelers.

 ```text